Anna Göldi: Biography

+Anna Göldi filed a complaint against her employer for sexual harassment (and possibly rape) with the cantonal religious and judicial authorities, among whose officials was a member of the Tschudi family.

-Göldi began working as a maid for the Tschudi family in 1780.
-Jakob Tschudi reported her for having put needles in the bread and milk of one of his daughters, apparently through supernatural means.
-Göldi at first escaped arrest, but the authorities of the Canton of Glarus advertised a reward for her capture in the Zürcher Zeitung on 9 February 1782.
+Following this, Jakob Tschudi reported her for having put needles in the bread and milk of one of his daughters, apparently through supernatural means.
+Göldi, at first, escaped arrest, but the authorities of the Canton of Glarus advertised a reward for her capture in the Zürcher Zeitung on 9 February 1782.
 Göldi was arrested and, under torture, admitted to entering in a pact with the Devil, who had appeared to her as a black dog.
-She withdrew her confession after the torture ended, but was sentenced to execution by decapitation.
+She withdrew her confession after the torture ended but was sentenced to execution by decapitation.
 The charges were officially of "poisoning" rather than witchcraft, even though the law at the time did not impose the death penalty for non-lethal poisoning.

 During her trial, official allegations of witchcraft were avoided, and the court protocols were destroyed.
-The sentence does therefore not strictly qualify as that of a witch trial.
+The sentence does not, therefore, strictly qualify as that of a witch trial.
 Still, because of the apparent witchhunt that led to the sentence, the execution sparked outrage throughout Switzerland and the Holy Roman Empire.

 The sentence was described at the time by historian August Ludwig von Schlözer as a judicial murder ("the murder of an innocent, deliberately, and with all the pomp of holy Justice".)